Course Overview 2021/2022

 The MSc in Biomedical Engineering aims to provide engineers and scientists with the education and creative skills needed to practice in the medical devices industry and focus on important clinical needs.
 Now, in addition to the award winning MSc in Biomedical Engineering programme (General), students can opt for the MSc in Biomedical Engineering with specialisation strands.
 All four strands lead to the award of the MSc in Biomedical Engineering and consist of compulsory core modules and optional modules.

-Full module descriptors can be found on the Current Students page - this will be updated with the neural modules for 2021/22 shortly
+Full module descriptors can be found on the Current Students page

 The MSc Biomedical Engineering gives you the opportunity to be involved in exciting new developments in biomedical engineering ranging from developing new materials for use in cardiac care, analysing minute electrical signals changes in the brain for neurological diagnosis to artificially growing new tissue to replace organ transplantation.
 The Trinity Centre for Biomedical Engineering has extensive clinical research in all the five teaching hospitals.
 As member of this biomedical community, you would have the opportunity to learn from activities in the Trinity Centre for Biomedical Engineering, and relate your course material to the real clinical challenges that are being researched and the solutions being generated.
 The Centre has over 20 academics from all School of Engineering, School of Medicine, Dental School, School of Natural Sciences and over 75 PhD and 28 MSc researchers.